Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Introduction

-In this work, we address the following research questions: How do state-of-the-art machine learning models operating on different input representations compare?
+In this work, we address the following research questions: How do state-of-the-art machine learning models operating on different inputs representations compare?
 Are there universal patterns in terms of best-performing input representations or model architectures across different prototypical classification and regression use cases?
-As our main technical contribution, we put forward a like-to-like benchmarking of a comprehensive set of state-of-the-art algorithms covering three kinds of input representations on two large-scale datasets for a prototypical classification task (AF classification) and two different variants of a prototypical regression (BP regression) task.
+As our main technical contribution, we put forward a like-for-like benchmarking of a comprehensive set of state-of-the-art algorithms covering three kinds of input representations on two large-scale datasets for a prototypical classification task (AF classification) and two different variants of a prototypical regression task (BP regression), using identical data splits and evaluation protocols to enable direct comparison across model families and to identify robust performance patterns that generalize beyond a single model or dataset.

 \hypertarget{related-work}{